Rolls-Royce Corniche

 The Rolls-Royce Corniche is a two-door, front-engine, rear wheel drive luxury car produced by Rolls-Royce Motors as a hardtop coupé (from 1971 to 1980) and as a convertible (from 1971 to 1995 and 1999 to 2002).

 The Corniche was a development of the Mulliner Park Ward two-door versions of the Rolls-Royce Silver Shadow.
-These were designated as the 2-door Saloon and Drophead Coupé, introduced in 1965 and 1966 respectively.
+These were designated the 2-door Saloon and Drophead Coupé, and were introduced in 1965 and 1966 respectively.
 Production remained in London at Mulliner Park Ward; the new name was applied in March 1971.

 A Bentley version of the Corniche was also produced.
 It became known as the Bentley Continental from 1984 to 1995.

 The Corniche draws its name from the experimental 1939 Corniche prototype.
 The name originally comes from the French word corniche, a coastal road, especially along the face of a cliff, most notably the Grande Corniche along the French Riviera above the principality of Monaco.

 No other car conveyed an image of the idle rich better than the Corniche for its entire 30 year run of production.

 1939 experimental Corniche

-The first car with the Corniche nameplate was a 1939 prototype based on the Bentley Mark V, featuring coachwork designed in collaboration with several third parties, most prominent of which acclaimed French designer Georges Paulin, built by Parisian firm Carrosserie Vanvooren.
+The first car bearing the Corniche nameplate was a 1939 prototype based on the Bentley Mark V, featuring coachwork designed in collaboration with several third parties, most prominent of which was acclaimed French designer Georges Paulin.
+It was built by Parisian firm Carrosserie Vanvooren.

-It undertook 15,000 miles (24,000 km) of endurance testing in Continental Europe before being blown up by a bomb at a dock in Dieppe while awaiting shipment back to England.
-No production model was ever manufactured because of the onset of World War II, but the company registered the name for the future.
+It underwent 15,000 miles (24,000 km) of endurance testing in Continental Europe before being destroyed by a bomb at a dock in Dieppe while awaiting shipment back to England.
+No production model was ever manufactured because of the onset of World War II, but the company registered the name for future use.
 The unique car was fully re-created by Bentley's Mulliner division to join the company's heritage fleet; construction of the recreation was completed in 2019.